If you’re really paying attention, life can be a very odd experience. Especially when it comes to money.

 How to get there

 On a practical level, one simple step I’ve found especially helpful in saving for big-ticket purchases is to use separate savings accounts earmarked for specific purposes.
-For example, for about three years now, Jude and I have been using such an account to save for a trip to Paris to celebrate our 20th anniversary.
+For example, Jude and I spent about three years using such an account to save for a trip to Paris to celebrate our 20th anniversary.
 (We had to put that trip on hold, but are still hoping to make it happen at some point.)
 We used another account to save for the replacement of our 16-year-old van last year.

 How are you doing with the idea of buying stuff—even big-ticket stuff—with savings instead of credit?
 And what have you found helpful in being able to do that in the face of a culture that doesn’t seem to support such behavior?

 My wife has hearing problem and has required hearing aids for years.
 Recently she lost one and immediately had to replace them at a cost of $3,000.
 Fortunately she has the savings from a pension and Social Security she has put aside so she can continue to hear well.